 Your time is the most valuable thing you can give to the world.
 Your family, your friends, and your career.
 Some of us have a rare opportunity to find a career that is both fulfilling and impactful.
 We established Sol to give ourselves that opportunity – and build a vehicle and community that provides that same opportunity to others.

-Sol has grown since from two dear friends around a dining room table to a professional team of over 100 people.
-We worked incredibly hard to get off the ground.
-At inception, life was an insane combination of two full time jobs, late nights, no-sleep nights with a writing pad next to the bed, and 12-18 hours days.
-That journey helped shape our culture and seared into many of us an overwhelming desire to succeed and a work ethic to match.
-Establishing, running and then scaling this company in the intervening years has been a multi-year marathon of determination, resiliency, fortitude and gratification for many of us.
-It has required full alignment between our self-narrative and direction.
-It has been a beautiful journey.
+In 2008, amid the Great Recession, Sol began as two dear friends working around a dining room table with a passion for creating, and a commitment to a better world.
+At inception, life was an insane combination of two full-time jobs, late nights, no-sleep nights with a writing pad next to the bed, and 12-18 hours days.
+That journey helped shape the culture of the company and seared into many of us an overwhelming desire to succeed and a work ethic to match.

 Today, Sol is helping to lead and shape the renewable energy industry.
 This is our story.